Skip to content

 • If you use Registry Editor, you need to sign out or restart your PC for changes to take effect.

-Try adjusting the blink rate to what feels best for you while typing!
+Experiment with the blink rate until you find what feels most comfortable while typing!

 Was this guide helpful?